Moving to Atlanta, Georgia (Updated 2022)

 But here at Bellhops (the best local Atlanta movers, FYI), we don't like it when you're overwhelmed.
 Not one bit.
 And that's why we wrote this guide.
 Consider us your "cool friends."
 We'll show you around the city and show you our favorites.

 Want to learn more about where people are moving to, and why?
-Check out our 2022 report on the state of moving.
+Check out our Bellhop report on the state of moving.

-Atlanta is not only the capital of Georgia; it's the cultural and economic center of the Atlanta metropolitan area (duh).
-The Atlanta metro area is home to more than 5.7 million people, and it's the ninth-largest metropolitan area in the United States.
+Atlanta is not only the capital of Georgia; it's also the cultural and economic center of the Atlanta metropolitan area.
+The Atlanta metro area is home to more than 6,300,000 people, a according to the 2023 Census estimate - and it's the sixth-largest metropolitan area in the United States.
 The city itself is located in Fulton County, with a small portion of the city extending to DeKalb County in the east.

 Since then, Atlanta has become a national center of commerce and the unofficial capital of the New South.
 During the 1960s, it was a major organizing center of the Civil Rights Movement.
 In 1996, it hosted the Summer Olympics.
 And now, the state of Georgia has become the number one filming location in the world, thanks in large part to Atlanta.
 For more on the history that’s shaped the city and its people, here's a helpful article from the Atlanta Journal Constitution.